 We recommend Parts Geek for the best prices and selection.

-Coil springs are inexpensive parts that typically cost around $70 to $150 for the part alone (multiply this by four if you are replacing all your coil springs).
-Labor cost ranges from $150 to $400, depending on the vehicle.
-Sometimes you can buy a pre-assembled coilover, which substantially cuts down on installation time.
+Coil springs themselves typically cost around $70 to $200 for each spring (multiply this by four if replacing all your coil springs).
+Labor costs range from $200 to $500, depending on the vehicle.
+Sometimes you can buy a pre-assembled coilover, which substantially reduces installation time.

-Since it’s generally recommended to replace suspension components in pairs (left and right), the total cost will likely be higher if you are replacing components on both sides of the vehicle.
+Since it’s generally recommended to replace suspension components in pairs (left and right), the total cost will be higher if you’re replacing components on both sides of the vehicle.
+A typical front or rear coil spring replacement on both sides usually costs between $400-$900 for parts and labor combined.

 Can I Replace Coil Springs Myself?